ost-cas-fee-adv-22-23/design-system-component-library-thierry-und-simon/README.md

 ## Contributing Guidelines

-> The Guidelines changed many times over the las few weeks and were always adjusted when neede.
+> The Guidelines changed many times over the last few weeks and were always adjusted when needed.
 Therefore, older issues, commits and pr's may not comply

 To contribute to the project, please follow the below guidelines.

 - Open a GitHub Issue for each necessary fix or change
 - Each issue gets its own branch which is name "gh{issue-no}"
 - we use semantic commit messages and always include the issue number as part of the commit message.
 For example: "fix: #23 Example description of work performed"
-- Documentation and information of teammembers is done via issue.
+- Documentation and information of team members is done via issue.

-More infos on semantic commits and comit messages:
+More info on semantic commits and commit messages:

 ```
 feat: #Issue No description